sum01/vcash-calculator/CONTRIBUTING.md

 # Contributing
-## Info
+## General
+[snake_case](https://en.wikipedia.org/wiki/Snake_case) variable/function naming is used.
-Javascript ES6 is used (aka `let` and `const` are valid).
+Javascript ES6 is used (so `let` and `const` are valid).
 This uses Bootstrap v4, which is currently in beta.
-When release, it should be updated and checked for breakage.
+When it's released, it should be updated and checked for breakage.
 All API calls are made from the browser via the `main.js` file.
 The [cors-anywhere proxy](https://github.com/Rob--W/cors-anywhere) makes this possible.

 ## Beautifier & Spacing